 The sun had started heating up over the city by the time we’d wiggled our way out of our sacks, our throats were dry and our tummies were starting to rumble, so we moved on, towards Soho, in search of refreshments.

 Finally (seriously peckish) we made it to Aqua’s rooftop terrace which hangs over Regent Street offering a tranquil escape from the madness below.
+A pricey but beautiful rooftop, an oasis from the hustle and bustle below.

 They say that home is where the heart is.
 Well my heart belongs to my family and friends and as long as they’re in this city, London will always feel like home.